biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 The Model
 ---------

 We introduced a hierarchical model to jointly describe the distribution characteristics of microbes.
 We first assume the distribution of each microbes across samples is rounded and zero-inflated lognormal.
 The mean and standard deviation parameters are linked through a linear relationship and the mean parameters across all microbes follow a lognormal distribution.
 The sparsity is linked with the marginal mean parameters as well.
-The relationship is described by a logisitic model.
+The relationship is described by a logistic model.
 The details can be found in the following plate diagram:

 ![](Figure1.jpg)